 When the air conditioner is low on Freon, the air coming out of it isn’t going to be as cool as expected.
 In fact, it may be lukewarm or even warm.
 Use a thermometer to check the temperature of the air being emitted from the vent.

 4. Ice has started to build up on your refrigerant line

 Take a look at your AC unit and check to see if there is any ice building up on the copper line.
 If so, then you are likely low on Freon.
 When there isn’t enough refrigerant in the unit, the evaporator coil becomes much colder than it should be, causing the moisture on its line to freeze up.
 Give us a call right away as letting it linger can result in serious damage to your AC unit.

 5. You hear loud or unusual noises coming from your unit

 Refrigerant isn’t like gas – it doesn’t get used up.
 Units typically start running out of refrigerant when there is a leak.
 If you hear a hissing or bubbling sound, it may be the sound of refrigerant escaping.

-Are you concerned that your AC unit may be leaking Freon?
-Stop wondering and call Day & Night Air today.
+Or drop us a note and we will get back to you quickly.
 Our skilled technicians can provide a total maintenance tune-up to ensure your air conditioning system is in tip-top shape.